Non-Hermitian free-fermion critical systems and logarithmic conformal field theory

 Such a pair \((|\psi^R\rangle,|\phi^R\rangle)\) is referred to as a logarithmic pair.
 In what follows we focus on the holomorphic sector; the antiholomorphic sector is completely analogous.

-The Virasoro staggered modules of our non-Hermitian theory are built from higher logarithmic pairs $(|\psi^{R}\rangle,|\phi^{R}\rangle)$ together with a certain set of $L_0$ eigenstates $|\xi^{R}\rangle$, and one can associate each such module with an integer $M\ge 1$ (the level).
-These states can be constructed (up to normalization) from the mode operators in~\eqref{Virasoro_generator} as
+The Virasoro staggered modules are built from higher logarithmic pairs $(|\psi^{R}\rangle,|\phi^{R}\rangle)$ together with a certain set of $L_0$ eigenstates $|\xi^{R}\rangle$, and one can associate each such module with an integer $M\ge 1$ (the level).
+These states can be constructed, up to normalization, from the mode operators in~\eqref{Virasoro_generator} as